Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 (note: there's some other statsd options to diversify metrics but the global prefix is the most simple and common one used)

-12) statsd is "fire and forget" &amp; udp sends "have no overhead".
+12) statsd is "fire and forget", "non-blocking" &amp; udp sends "have no overhead".

 This probably stems from this snippet in the <a href="https://codeascraft.com/2011/02/15/measure-anything-measure-everything/">original